-Programming expenses related to the Company's video service represent fees paid to programming distributors to license the programming distributed to video customers.
+Programming expenses related to our video service represent fees paid to programming distributors to license the programming distributed to video customers.
 This programming is acquired generally under multi-year distribution agreements, with rates usually based on the number of customers that receive the programming.
-If there are periods when an existing distribution agreement has expired and the parties have not finalized negotiations of either a renewal of that agreement or a new agreement for certain periods of time, the Company continues to carry and pay for these services until execution of definitive replacement agreements or renewals.
-The amount of programming expense recorded during the interim period is based on the Company's estimates of the ultimate contractual agreement expected to be reached, which is based on several factors, including previous contractual rates, customary rate increases and the current status of negotiations.
+If there are periods when an existing distribution agreement has expired and the parties have not finalized negotiations of either a renewal of that agreement or a new agreement for certain periods of time, we continue to carry and pay for these services until execution of definitive replacement agreements or renewals.
+The amount of programming expense recorded during the interim period is based on our estimate of the ultimate contractual agreement expected to be reached, which is based on several factors, including previous contractual rates, customary rate increases and the current status of negotiations.
 Such estimates are adjusted as negotiations progress until new programming terms are finalized.

-In addition, the Company has received, or may receive, incentives from programming distributors for carriage of the distributors' programming.
-The Company generally recognizes these incentives as a reduction of programming costs and are recorded in "programming and other direct costs", generally over the term of the distribution agreement.
+In addition, we receive, or may receive, incentives from programming distributors for carriage of the distributors' programming.
+We generally recognize these incentives as a reduction of programming costs and are recorded in "programming and other direct costs", generally over the term of the distribution agreement.